-Purpose of audited financial statements
+Purpose of Audits

-Audited financial statements exist to add credibility to the implied assertion by an organization’s management that its financial statements fairly represent the organization’s position and performance to the firm’s stakeholders (interested parties).
-The principal stakeholders of a company are typically its shareholders, but other parties such as tax authorities, banks, regulators, suppliers, customers and employees may also have an interest in ensuring that the financial statements are accurate.
+Audited Financial Statements exist to add credibility to the implied assertion by an organization’s management that its financial statements fairly represent the organization’s position and performance to the firm’s stakeholders (interested parties).
+The principal stakeholders of a company are typically its shareholders, but other parties such as tax authorities, banks, regulators, suppliers, customers, and employees may also have an interest in ensuring that the financial statements are accurate.

-The exact form and content of the “audit opinion” will vary between countries, firms and audited organizations.
+The exact form and content of the “audit opinion” will vary between countries, firms, and audited organizations.

 In the US, the Audited Financial Statements by CPA firm provides written assurance that financial reports are “fairly presented in conformity with generally accepted accounting principles GAAP.”
 The measure for “fairly presented” is that there is less than a 5% chance (5% audit risk) that the financial statements are “materially misstated.”